Emergency contraception from Nurx costs as little as $0 with insurance or $45 per pill without insurance.

 The morning after pill is used after unprotected sex to prevent pregnancy from occurring, while the abortion pill is used to terminate a pregnancy that has already happened.
 Unfortunately, the two get confused as many people are unaware of how emergency contraception works.

 The Morning After Pill

 The morning after pill, normally taken within 72 hours of having sex or experiencing a contraceptive failure, helps to prevent a pregnancy from occurring by stopping ovulation so any remaining sperm in the body cannot fertilize an egg.
-You can get the morning after pill with or without a prescription at a drugstore or pharmacy.
+You can get the morning after pill, often called emergency contraception, with or without a prescription at a drugstore, pharmacy or online.
 There is no age limit or identification required to obtain it.
 If you were to take the morning after pill and have already conceived, it will not terminate the pregnancy.
-The morning after pill is also commonly offered as a prophylactic treatment when victims of rape are treated at a hospital.

 The Abortion Pill